nyckienite/TKH-Capstone-Project/README.md

 **Program**: The Knowledge House — Data Science Innovation Fellowship

 :compass: **Project Overview**
 This project analyzes whether today’s AI/Data job market aligns with what education programs teach.
 Using job postings, curriculum datasets, and skills-matching data, our team explored skill demand, education requirements, and industry gaps.
+This project transforms how AI agent can help learners, educators, and employers with the current job market demands.
+Within the AI agent, there are three personas any user can utilize to gain feedback.
+The educator persona help schools and/or bootcamps make their lessons match what jobs are actually seeking in the current workforce.
+It should be able to scan real job postings, pull the most in-demand tools and skills and identify which ones aren’t showing up in the current curriculum.
+For learners, it acts as a career coach: analyzing their existing skills, showing what they need to learn for specific roles, and determining if they qualify for a job.
+Lastly the employer persona can be a quick snapshot that shows where education and hiring aren’t in alignment.
+It should highlight which skills companies are seeking that bootcamps may not be teaching.
+This could potentially be used to build partnerships with schools or used internally for upskilling.

 The project includes:
+- A multi-page **HTML dashboard visualizing key insights** from real-world job data
+- A **custom multi-persona AI Agent** executed via Streamlit
 - **6 structured workbooks** for targeted EDA
-- A **custom multi-persona AI Agent**
-- A multi-page **dashboard** visualizing key insights
-- A cleaned and enriched dataset powering all analyses
+- A Kanban board to manage weekly milestone requirements

 :books: **The Six Workbooks**
 Each workbook focuses on a major research question: